Elijer/garden/content/blog/Projects/Eco Mog.md

 I gave each object some "reproductive" behavior, which actually looked more like movement.
 <img src="https://thornberry-garden.s3.us-east-2.amazonaws.com/simple_repro_loop_moss.gif" gif loop=true>

-It seemed like each moss should have multiple children, so I messed around with the generation size and got this.
+It seemed like each moss should have multiple children, so I messed around with the generation size:

 <img src="https://thornberry-garden.s3.us-east-2.amazonaws.com/moss-looping.gif" gif loop=true>

 ---
-## May 26: Optimization
+## May 26: Optimizations
-Things started crashing.
+Then things started crashing.
 Originally, I passed every object to the client, which was a bit silly.
-I refactored in a few ways
+I refactored in a few ways.
 - Only pass the color per square
 - only re-render divs that need to change
 - Added an accompanying object with references to each object in their location *in addition* to the double-nested array/grid structure, which allowed for much cheaper iterations through organisms*